-Overall, 2023 finished up +2% compared with the calendar year of 2022.
-This was despite a delayed but successful garden season, unstable weather for gardening, increasing cost of living and overall economic instability.
-Non-garden/gardening categories performed well in year to end of December comparisons (+7% in the 2022 calendar year and +16% in the 2021 calendar year).
-This was boosted by catering sales up +23% compared to year to the 2022 calendar year.
-Garden/gardening categories were down compared to the 2022 calendar year at -1%, as notably sales of big-ticket items such as garden furniture were behind 2022 levels.
-Year to end of December 2023 versus 2022 calendar year were reflective of the move away from covid measures.
+Overall, 2023 finished +2% up compared with the calendar year of 2022.
+This was despite a delayed but successful garden season, unpredictable weather for gardening, increasing cost of living and overall economic instability.
+Non-garden/gardening categories performed well in year to end of December comparisons (+7% versus the 2022 calendar year and +16% versus the 2021 calendar year).
+This was boosted by catering sales up +23% compared to the 2022 calendar year.
+Garden/gardening categories were down compared to 2022 at -1%, as notably sales of big-ticket items such as garden furniture were behind 2022 levels.
+Year to end of December 2023 versus 2022 were reflective of the move away from covid measures.